Tips for Students

 - Make a unique password for every social media site.
 Consider making the passwords stronger by adding numbers or special characters.
 Having strong, unique passwords for each site helps prevent hackers from taking over social media accounts to send spam to other users, scam friends or use information against the owner of the account.

 - Do not post anything online that would cause problems if made public.
 Follow the “front page rule,” which reminds social media users not to put anything on a social media site they would not want to see on the front page of a local newspaper.

 - Remember that employers, school and university administrators and others often check Facebook, Twitter and other social media sites for information posted online.

 - Do not click on links that may appear to be unusual or suspicious, even if they look like they are sent by friends.
 Much like links sent through spam email, these could lead to schemes to solicit personal information or could launch malicious software or viruses that could damage a computer.

 - Be selective about who is accepted as a “friend” or “follower” on a social media account.
 Identity thieves can easily create fake profiles in order to obtain personal information that might otherwise have been private.

-- Don't post any information that can lead hackers to passwords for online banking or other accounts.
-For example, common questions for those who have forgotten their passwords for financial or other sites include “What’s your mother’s maiden name?” or “What’s your favorite pet?”
-Criminals may be able to find those answers easily on social networking sites.
+- Do not post information that can lead hackers to passwords for online banking or other accounts.
+Common questions for those who have forgotten their passwords for financial or other sites include “What’s your mother’s maiden name?” or “What’s your favorite pet?”
+Criminals may be able to easily find those answers on social networking sites.

-- Assume that status updates, photos and videos posted on social networks are permanent.
-Just because a profile is deleted or information is removed, anyone on a computer has the ability to print text or photos or save items to a computer.
+- Assume that status updates, photos and videos posted on social networks are permanent as someone could print or save items.